 Seventeen bridges connected multiple parking structures directly to the retail floors.

 A 200-yard pneumatic tube system let store clerks send cash to Security Pacific Bank from a booth near J.C.
 Penney.
-The parking structure was the world's longest, according to local coverage in 1976.
+The parking structure was the world's longest at the time.

 By late 1975, more than one-third of the retail space was already leased, including Security Pacific, Citizens Savings and Loan, and Miki's Restaurant.